paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-029-indian-gaming-regulation.md

 This chapter, referred to in subsecs. (a), (d)(7)(B)(iv), (vii)(I), (8)(B)(i), (C), and (e), was in the original “this Act”, meaning Pub.
 L. 100–497, Oct.
 17, 1988, 102 Stat.
 2467, known as the Indian Gaming Regulatory Act, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2701 of this title](./chapter-029-indian-gaming-regulation.md#section-2701) and Tables.

 #### Constitutionality
-For information regarding constitutionality of certain provisions of section 11 of Pub.
-L. 100–497, see Congressional Research Service, The Constitution of the United States of America: Analysis and Interpretation, Appendix 1, Acts of Congress Held Unconstitutional in Whole or in Part by the Supreme Court of the United States.
+For information regarding constitutionality of certain provisions of this section, see Congressional Research Service, The Constitution of the United States of America: Analysis and Interpretation, Table of Laws Held Unconstitutional in Whole or in Part by the Supreme Court.

 <a id="section-2711"></a>